 Many of us suffer from chronic back pain.
-And when your back hurts, the last thing you want to do is move.
-But getting off of the couch and doing the right types of movements can help your back feel better.
-There are many yoga poses for back pain that can provide pain relief and it’s a great way to relieve your aching back.
-The combination of stretching and strengthening the muscles in your body will strengthen your core,which is essential for keeping your back strong and healthy and it can aslo improve your posture.
+When your back hurts, the last thing you want to do is move.
+The right types of movements can help your back feel better.
+There are many yoga poses for back pain that can provide pain relief and yoga is an easy way to relieve your aching back.
+Yoga’s combination of stretching and strengthening the muscles in your body can help strengthen your core,which is essential for keeping your back strong and healthy.
+These types of movements can also improve your posture.
 Think of it as physical therapy that you can do from the comfort of home.

-Whether you have chronic back pain or are just feeling sore from a long day or a tough workout, here are the 10 best yoga poses for back pain.
+Whether you have chronic back pain or are just feeling sore from a long day or a tough workout, here are the 10 best yoga poses for back pain relief.

 Yoga Poses for Back Pain Relief

 Bridge pose can help strengthen your back and glute muscles, which can help improve your back stability and prevent future aches and pains.
 Bridge pose is the entry pose to the supported bridge pose.
 Supported bridge pose can help lengthen your spine and stretch the back muscles to find a more gentle relief.

 Start by lying flat down on your back.
 Bend your knees, bringing the soles of your feet to the earth with your knees and ankles hip-width apart.
 Walk your feet closer to the glutes so that your ankles are in line with your knees when it’s time to lift the hips.
 Keep your feet flat on the ground and your arms alongside your body with palms on the earth.
 Tilt your pelvis towards the ceiling to feel the full length of the spine on the floor.
 Exhale as you press through your heels and lift your hips towards the ceiling.